Names

 Output files and directory names can be customized using the same Tera syntax.
 ReadStor

-will inject a different context into each names
+will inject a different context into each names during render time and set the template's output

 file/directory name to the resulting string.